QRCS-CORP/CEX/docs/Provider/CJP.md

-# The CPU Jitter entropy Provider : CJP
+# The CPU Jitter entropy Provider: CJP

 ## Description:
 The jitter based entropy provider measures discreet timing differences in the nanosecond range of memory access requests and CPU execution time.